Infocyte/PowershellTools/README.md

 ## HUNT API Powershell Module

+Download the HUNT Powershell Module folder from this repository.

+Open up a Powershell terminal and import the Infocyte HUNT API Powershell Module with this command: `Import-Module .\HUNT Powershell Module\InfocyteHUNTAPI.psd1`.

+NOTE: If your system is configured not to permit the execution of scripts because of a restrictive local execution policy, open Powershell in an administrative context and execute the following command: `Set-ExecutionPolicy Bypass`.
+Once that is complete, use the `Import-Module` command again.

+## Offline Scanning and Analysis

 Need to import an offline scan?
 Here is how you do it!

-## Offline Scanning and Analysis

 Surveys can be run manually on a system without connectivity.
 The surveys can be found in the HUNT Server's install folder C:\Program Files\Infocyte\HUNT\Surveys\ (for On-Prem) or on the Admin:Downloads page on HUNT Cloud instances.